 - Supports back and arms

 The My Breast Friend is the best-selling nursing pillow in the USA and even recommend by lactation consultants.
-The pillow is made of foam and wrap right around the body to support your arm and back whilst feeding.
+The pillow is made of foam and wraps right around the body to support your arm and back while feeding.
 It has a storage pocket which is hand for extra such as burp cloths or nipple cream.
-The flat shape of the pillow makes is idea if you had a C-section as protects your wound.
+The flat shape of the pillow makes it ideal if you had a C-section as protects your wound.

-The clip allows you to wear the pillow without it slipping, so you can even feed baby when standing.
+The clip allows you to wear the pillow without it slipping, so you can even feed your baby when standing.
 The cover is removable for easy cleaning of the odd burping mishap, although it’s a bit fiddly to get off and on.
-You can also buy extra slip covers so you can change the design.
-The foam insert really help this pillow to hold its shape over time.
+You can also buy extra slipcovers so you can change the design.
+The foam inserts help this pillow to hold its shape over time.
 There is also a twin version available.

 Shape: C shape

 - Made in the USA